Damian Elwes

 Dusan Damian Cary Elwes (born 10 August 1960) is a British artist with studios in Los Angeles and the Colombian rainforest.
 His paintings explore themes such as the cycle of life and creativity.
 These artworks can be monumental and three-dimensional, such as a painting in which visitors walk from room to room on the ground floor of the "Villa La Californie" (2006–2018), to witness the extent of Pablo Picasso's creativity in April, 1956 or an immense landscape painting on the ground, Amazon (1999), on which visitors can walk above the exotic, flowering plants of a cloud forest and search for the source of the river.

-In 2018, the Musée en Herbe in Paris hosted "Secrets of the Studio, from Claude Monet to Ai Weiwei," a retrospective of Elwes' Artist Studio paintings.
+In 2018, the Musée en Herbe in Paris hosted "Secrets of the Studio, from Claude Monet to Ai Weiwei," a retrospective of Elwes's Artist Studio paintings.
 These paintings transport viewers directly into the worlds of creative geniuses from the 19th century to the present.
 More than one hundred thousand people attended his immersive and interactive exhibition.
 Visitors could walk through Picasso's Villa in Cannes or roam around in a VR painting of Brancusi's original Montparnasse workshop.

+Early life

+Elwes was born in London into a family of artists.
+His father Dominick Elwes and grandfather Simon Elwes were portrait painters.
+Both died when Elwes was fifteen and left him easels and brushes.
+His mother was the interior designer and socialite Tessa Kennedy.
+He has two brothers, Cary Elwes, an actor, and Cassian Elwes, an independent film producer.
+His ability in Mathematics helped him gain a place at Harvard University.
+At graduation, his play-writing professor gave him a palette knife that had once belonged to Henri Matisse.
+He went to Paris where, for two years, he made paintings of the studios of contemporary artists as a way to learn from them.